futomi/html5-CC2650SensorTag.js/README.md

 });
 ```

-A [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object is passed to the fulfillment handler.
+If this method was executed successsfully, a [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object will be passed to the fulfillment handler.
+In the sample code above, the variable `config` represents the [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object.

-Note that this method can be called without setting any configurations using [`writeConfigurations()`](writeConfigurations-method) method.

 #### <a name="writeConfigurations-method">writeConfigurations(*config[, callback]*)</a>

-This method starts to write the specified configurations to the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to write the specified configurations to the targeted device and returns a `Promise` object.

-A hash object must be passed to this method, which includes the configurations you want to set.
+A hash object must be passed to this method as the 1st argument, which includes the configurations you want to set.
 The hash object is part of the [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object.
 When you create the hash object, the structure of the object must be as same as the [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object.

-If the configuration were successfully written, a [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object representing the latest configurations will be passed to the fulfillment handler.
+If the configurations were successfully written, a [`CC2650SensorTagConfigurations`](#CC2650SensorTagConfigurations-object) object representing the latest configurations will be passed to the fulfillment handler.

 The code below shows how to enable the gyroscope and the barometric pressure sensor: